 Someone finds you, so what?
 What happens when they go away and find someone else?
-It’s important to understand how consumers behave online. understanding this can help you reach them at the right moment during their online path to purchase.
+It’s important to understand how consumers behave online.
+Understanding this can help you reach them at the right moment during their online path to purchase.
 That micro-moment.

-Your audience are informed.
+Your audience is informed.

 Think Outside The Box.